 ML based personalisation is in hype these days.
 It requires creating a predicting model that consumes previously stored data and makes a prediction for when new data comes in.
 If you want to know more about ML, it is just a google away.

 Customisation is the action by a user of modifying something to suit a particular individual need or task.
 It puts control in the hand of the users by letting them explicitly choose what kind of content or features they want to see.
-A customised system enable users to make changes to their experience themselves, by tweaking the content they see, or work with.
+A customized system enable users to make changes to their experience themselves, by tweaking the content they see, or work with.

 Main Assumptions: Users know best what their goals and needs are.